• Skip to Content

 • Required vaccinations and medications

-• Meals after the first month: Students have the option to book the same meal package again for $270 USD for the second month
+• Meals after the first month: Students have the option to book the same meal package again for $270 for the second month

 • Daily transportation to the project/organization/office (only Supreme)